gradle/gradle/design-docs/publication-model.md

 * Decent error message when the `withXml` action fails.
 * Descriptor contains non-ascii characters.

-## Allow Ivy module descriptor to be generated without publishing to a repository
+## Allow Ivy module descriptor to be generated without publishing to a repository (DONE)

 In this step, the meta-data file generation for an Ivy publication is moved out of the `publish` tasks and into a separate task.